Spinning is a fantastic training method for the winter months.

 Riders usually sweat more during a spinning class because of the interior heat and humidity.

 I highly recommend that you drink water to maintain a high level of performance during the session.
 But you only need to drink when you’re thirsty.
 That should do the trick.
 Over-drinking is not proven to have many positive benefits.

 Many spinning instructors are great motivators and mentors for cyclists of all levels.
 But don’t forget that you will probably train more than the average rider in a spinning class.

-Instead, I suggest a different approach, where you see spinning classes as salt ’n’ pepper for your daily meal.
-Overdoing it isn’t beneficial, but in the right doses it supplies the core taste qualities of your meal and makes the meal a better experience.
+Instead, I suggest a different approach, where you see spinning classes as salt ‘n’ pepper for your daily meal.
+Of course, overdoing it isn’t beneficial, but in the proper doses, it supplies the core taste qualities of your meal and makes the meal a better experience.

 1: Follow the planned intervals and ignore the spinning instructor.